zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\mathcal{E}(m) = \frac{m c^2}{\sqrt{1-v^2/c^2}} = \frac{m}{\sqrt{1-v^2}}.
 $$

 This is the formulation of [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) (where both energy and mass are relativistic).
 Eqn.
-1y.3 makes it clear that geometrized energy has units of mass.
+1y.3 makes it clear that geometrized energy has the dimensions of mass.

 For non-relativistic applications, there are other ways of unifying the roles of space and time.
 For instance, when building a mathematical model of wave phenomena (not necessarily electromagnetic), one typically uses an expression of the form